-To measure residual urine after you have voided, a thin tube (catheter) is passed through the urethra and into your bladder.
+A specialist uses an ultrasound scan, which translates sound waves into an image, to view how much urine is left in your bladder after you urinate.
+In some cases, a thin tube (catheter) is passed through the urethra and into your bladder.
 The catheter drains the remaining urine, which can then be measured.
-Or a specialist may use an ultrasound scan, which translates sound waves into an image of your bladder and its contents.

 A catheter is used to fill your bladder slowly with warm fluid.
-Tests of your bladder leakage will be done during the filling to check for stress incontinence.
+As your bladder fills, you may be asked to cough or bear down to test for leaks.
 This procedure may be combined with a pressure-flow study, which tells how much pressure your bladder has to exert in order to empty completely.

 - Creating images of the bladder as it functions.
-Video urodynamics uses imaging to create pictures of your bladder as it's filling and emptying.
+Video urodynamics is a test that uses imaging to create pictures of your bladder as it's filling and emptying.
 Warm fluid mixed with a dye that shows up on X-rays is gradually instilled in your bladder by a catheter while the images are recorded.
 When your bladder is full, the imaging continues as you urinate to empty your bladder.

 - Cystoscopy.
-This is an examination of the bladder and urethra using a scope inserted into the bladder.
+This test uses a scope that is inserted into the bladder to look for blockages or any abnormalities in the bladder and urethra.
 This procedure is usually completed in the office.